AutoPas/AutoPas/README.md

 ```

 AutoPas relies on a small number of dependencies.
 By default AutoPas looks for
-installed versions of those libraries but it can also be forces to (selecively)
+installed versions of those libraries but it can also be forced to (selectively)
 use bundled versions.
-To make use of this feature call `cmake` with:
+To make use of this feature, call `cmake` with:
 ```bash
 cmake -D spdlog_ForceBundled=ON    # replace spdlog by the lib you want to force
 ```